spec0p/pg-docs/sdk-js.md

 You are now ready to start your game implementation.
 Please proceed to the <a href="#getting-started">Getting Started</a> sub-section to find which callbacks your game needs to implement to process the messages sent by the platform, and to the <a href="#public-api">Public API</a> sub-section to find out which methods you have available to send the game messages (e.g. moves) to the server.

+The [implementation of the game Tic-Tac-Toe](https://github.com/phune-gaming/pg-tic-tac-toe) is freely available on GitHub.

 <hr />

 <a name="getting-started"></a>